fabferri/docker-101/01-docker-starting.md

 for i in {0..4}; do docker rm nginx-$i; done
 ```

-Alternative with random port mapping:
+Alternative creation of nginx containers with random port mapping:
 ```bash
 # Create 5 containers in detached mode with random host ports
 for i in {1..5}; do